maschere/pyjop-levels/README.md

 # Contributing

 Generally I'd recommend uploading your own creations to the Steam Workshop for JOY OF PROGRAMMING.
-If want to contribute your level to the main game, you can do so under the MIT License by raising a pull request here.
+If you want to contribute your level to the main game, you can do so under the MIT License by raising a pull request here.
 But please understand that I cannot guarantee to include your level in the game.